-The microorganisms harbor lactobacilli, bifidobacteria and yeasts, which strengthen the intestinal wall and thus contribute to healthy intestinal flora.
+The microorganisms harbour lactobacilli, bifidobacteria and yeasts, which strengthen the intestinal wall and thus contribute to healthy intestinal flora.

 Foods like yogurt, kefir or fermented cabbage are a great source of probiotics.
 Cucumbers, beans and sourdough or Asian foods like miso and kimchi also contain probiotics.

-As a nutrient for lactobacilli and bifidobacteria, dietary fiber supports the production of short-chain carbohydrates important for a healthy intestinal mucosa, healthy bacterial growth and thus a strong immune defense.
+As a nutrient for lactobacilli and bifidobacteria, dietary fibre supports the production of short-chain carbohydrates important for a healthy intestinal mucosa, healthy bacterial growth and thus a strong immune defense.

 Fruit and vegetables as well as grains are a superfood for your gut and filled with prebiotics.
 Bananas, onions, garlic, linseeds, barley, legumes and nuts all support a healthy gut and digestion.